Normal Range of APTT Test

 Sample Type

-The APTT test uses citrated plasma derived from a blood sample.
-The blood is collected into a blue-top tube containing sodium citrate, which prevents clotting until the sample is analyzed.
-The plasma is then separated by centrifugation and used for testing.
+The APTT test is performed on citrated plasma.
+Blood is collected in a blue-top tube containing sodium citrate, which prevents clotting until analysis.
+The plasma is separated and tested under controlled laboratory conditions.

 Important Word Explanations

-- APTT: A test that measures the time it takes for blood to clot through the intrinsic pathway.
+APTT: A test that measures the time taken for blood to clot via the intrinsic and common pathways.

-- Heparin: A medication that prevents clot formation by slowing down clotting factors.
+Heparin: A medication that slows clot formation and prolongs APTT.

 ~END~